6th suspect arrested in fatal shootings at Alabama birthday party

-Two people were arrested Thursday in connection to a mass shooting at a 16th birthday party in Alabama that left four people dead.
+Six people have been arrested and now face murder charges in connection to a mass shooting at a 16th birthday party in Alabama that left four people dead.

+A 15-year-old from Tuskegee, Alabama, was arrested Thursday night and formally charged with four counts of reckless murder, according to the Alabama Law Enforcement Agency.
+No further information was released due to the person's age.

 Three other arrests in the case were announced on Wednesday.